Amir380-A/gcp_data_project/README.md

 - This repository demonstrates an end-to-end, cloud-native Data Engineering and ML pipeline on Google Cloud Platform (GCP).
 - This project is based upon the public BigQuery dataset, TheLook, wich is a synthetic Ecommerce dataset made by the Looker team.

-- The project leverages GCP-managed services to build a scalable ELT architecture, automate transformations using dbt, deployment of machine learning models with Vertex AI, and expose analytics through Looker Studio and orchestrated via CI/CD using Cloud Build.
+- The project leverages GCP-managed services to build a scalable ELT architecture, automate transformations using dbt, deployment of machine learning models with Vertex AI, and expose analytics through Looker Studio and orchestrated via CI/CD using Cloud Build with automated ML feedbacks back to BigQuery and Real-time inference from Pub/sub and Cloud Run.

 The solution follows modern analytics engineering and MLOps best practices, combining:
 - Data ingestion and transformation